 |Event Number||Session Number||Event Name||Platform||User_ID||User Pseudo ID|

 There are two things to notice in this chart:

 The User Pseudo ID is different on each device.
 Again, you can learn more about the various identifiers in my post on Setting the User ID.

 The User ID will persist across sessions on a mobile app automatically.
 As you recall, the User ID was not set in event #3, but it still appears in the data because it persisted on the mobile device.
 My recommended best practice is still to set the user ID once per authenticated session, but as long as the data is not deleted the User ID will actually persist in this way.

 So How Many Users will the Example Scenario Create in my Reports?

 The standard reports will all show 1 single user.
 You can verify this by creating a test property and firing only those example events for a single date.

 If you replicate this test you might be tempted to create a filter for your user_id to find yourself, but you cannot do this.
-This will filter out all events where the User ID was Null and they will not appear in the detailed User Activity report.
+This would filter out all events where the User ID was Null, and they will not appear in the detailed User Activity report.